WeegeeNumbuh1/FlightGazer/README.md

   - Flask
   - gunicorn
 - Downloads the `tar1090-db` aircraft database and generates a sqlite3 database that can be used by FlightGazer
+- Checks the `operators.py` operators database and updates it if necessary
 - Writes `first_run_complete` blank file to `etc/FlightGazer-pyvenv` to show initial setup is done
 - Runs main python script with desired flags